Most Common Challenges in Product Data Onboarding, And How to Overcome Them: Bluemeteor

-Why does product onboarding fail?
+Why does it fail?

 - Data alignment : As products make their way from multiple sources (manufacturers, suppliers etc.) teams find themselves dealing with a deluge of data with varying schematic characteristics.
 Relevant as the data may be, differences in data quality and definitions lead to duplication, loss, and errors in data which hamper product experience.

-- Validation : Many platforms used for product onboarding don’t have the required validation functions to spot discrepancies in data quality and raise the required flags in the workflow.
+- Validation : Many platforms used for product data onboarding don’t have the required validation functions to spot discrepancies in data quality and raise the required flags in the workflow.
 This directly increases the chances of a product going online with inaccurate or inconsistent information.

 The team, not adequately trained in the end-to-end workflow, fails to spot that the product also doesn’t have the required images to go online.
 However, since he/she is not aware of the mechanism to raise the flag, the product goes further still.
 Again, the platform has no validation system to spot the missing image, and the product finally finds its way online.